 Mike graduated with a B.M.A. in Composition and Saxophone Performance in April of 2014.
 In 2016 he earned an MMus in Vocal Music with commendation from the University of Aberdeen under the tutelage of Royal Composer Paul Mealor OStJ, where he studied under the auspices of the Paul Mealor Scholarship for Vocal Composition.

 In March 2020, he successfully defended his doctoral thesis focusing in part on the growing concert music tradition from the membership and culture of the Church of Jesus Christ of Latter-day Saints.

 Michael has had works commissioned by middle schools, high schools, universities, and professional ensembles in the United States, Canada, and the United Kingdom.
 His music has been performed by internationally renowned performers including Alex Boyé, the Canadian Brass, and Pro Coro Canada.

 Most recently, Mike was selected as the winner of the University of Limerick Ceremonial Music Competition.
 His piece for organ and trumpet, As an tSionainn: Music for Ceremony and Celebration, is now the official graduation music for the university.

-Michael currently lives in Albany, Oregon, with his wife, Helen, and their two children, Eli and Sophie.
+Mike currently lives in Salem, Oregon, with his wife, Helen, and their two children, Elijah and Sophie.